Skip to main content

 Queries with JOINs

-Build joins using LeftJoin(), InnerJoin(), RightJoin(), etc. Each join returns a JoinBuilder that must be finalized with On():
+Build conditional joins using LeftJoin(), InnerJoin(), RightJoin(), and FullOuterJoin().
+These methods return a JoinBuilder that must be finalized with On().
+CrossJoin() and Natural*Join() return the select builder directly and do not take On():

 main.go